francescomarins/CV-Project/README.md

 PRE-REQUISITES:

   * Library:
-    - OpenCV installed in your own computer
+    - OpenCV installed in own computer

   * Image:
    - The maze must be composed by ONLY 2 walls